Thoams0211/Thoams0211/README.md

 ## About Me 💬

-- 🔭 I’m a senior student of Nankai University
+- 🔭 I am pursuing a Master's degree at Zhejiang University
-- 🌱 I’m studying in Software College of NKU
+- 🌱 My research interests include large models and representation learning
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...